-SB 5335 recognizes the barriers brought by ERISA preemption of large employer health plans.
-SB 5335's approach to include employees and integrate employer funding to support the Trust is modeled after Healthy San Fransisco,25 a public-program alternative that preserved employers' benefit choices enough to avoid ERISA preemption.
+This legislation recognizes the barriers brought by ERISA preemption of large employer health plans.
+SB 5335's approach to include employees and integrate employer funding to support the Trust is modeled after Healthy San Fransisco, 24 a public-program alternative that preserved employers' benefit choices enough to avoid ERISA preemption.
 Employers would have the option to either maintain existing employee benefits plans or to allow employees to enroll in coverage under the Trust.

 However, employers would be required to pay a minimum percentage of each employee's payroll toward that employee's health care.
 Per SB 5335, Sec.
 202 (1)(b), employers' minimum required health care expenditure would be 10.5 percent of an employee's aggregate adjusted quarterly payroll or wages and less the employer's health care expenditures for that employee during the same reporting period.
-An
+An employer may elect to deduct up to two percent of the required health care expenditure from an employee's wages.
+This per-employee required health expenditure would serve as the means of employer revenue to support the Trust and is illustrated in the figure 25 below.

-25 Golden Gate Restaurant Association v.
+24 Golden Gate Restaurant Association v.
 City and County of San Francisco et al., Supreme Court of the United States, Case No. 08-1515.
-It was ruled that the program's requirement of employers in San Francisco to spend a minimum amount per hour on healthcare for their employees does not violate ERISA because it provides options for employers to comply with the requirement.
+It was ruled that the program's requirement of employers in San Francisco to spend a minimum amount per hour on health care for their employees does not violate ERISA because it provides options for employers to comply with the requirement.
 Additionally, it is not specified what benefits employers must provide in their ERISA plans, nor are employers required to provide coverage through an ERISA plan.
-A timeline of the key events in the case can be found here.
+View the timeline of key events in the case.